Our Brands

 • Almost all second-tier suppliers of our Chinese suppliers were in PR China

 In the previous period, we followed up with EMEA suppliers on the survey and SEDEX scores as anticipated.
-We appointed a Global ESG Manager.
-The Sustainability Steering Committee (made up of senior manager and colleagues from each region where FKA operates) and a Green Management Team have been formed.
-The formation of these teams helps ensure that all regions look for signs of forced labour and monitor worker conditions as well as our environmental impact as a priority.
-We have completed a double materiality impact assessment and identified 12 high priority topics to be improved within the next two years.
-Four topics cover working conditions and business culture.
+The Sustainability Steering Committee (made up of senior manager and colleagues from each region where FKA operates) and a Green Management Team continue to meet.

 FKA intends to: